mfouda/epsilon/docs/notebooks/ercot.rst

-So far in the development of our forecasting model we have focused on feature selection and simply employed the ordinary least squares model with :math:`\ell_2`-regularization (also known as ridge regression).
+So far in the development of our forecasting model we have focused on feature selection and simply employed the ordinary least squares model with :math:`\ell_2`-regularization (ridge regression).
 In particular the ``sklearn`` method we have been using fits the parameters :math:`\theta` by solving the optimization problem

 .. math::  \DeclareMathOperator{\minimize}{minimize} \minimize \;\; (1/2) \|X\theta - y\|_2^2 + \lambda \|\theta\|_2^2

 where :math:`X` and :math:`y` are the training data.
-However, in this problem our error metric is actually the :math:`\ell_1` loss and so we can get better performance by minimizing that function directly.
-In addition, since we have significantly expanded the number of features using RBFs, it makes sense to employ some :math:`\ell_1`-regularization in order to fit a sparse model.
-Putting these ideas together, our new optimization problem is
+However, in this problem our error metric is actually the :math:`\ell_1` loss (mean absolute error) and so we can get better performance by minimizing that function directly.
+In addition, since we have significantly expanded the number of features using RBFs, it makes sense to employ some :math:`\ell_1` regularization rather than the :math:`\ell_2` ridge penalty.
+Our new optimization problem is

 .. math::  \minimize \;\; \|X\theta - y\|_1 + \lambda \|\theta\|_1

-In order to fit this model we employ `CVXPY <http://cvxpy.org>`__ and `Epsilon <http://epopt.io>`__ which allows us to specify the optimization problem directly.

 .. code:: python